Maskis Laulja: Panelists and host

 The panelists and host for season one were announced on 3 March 2020.
 It featured TV host Krista Lensin, journalist, radio host and actress Brigitte Susanne Hunt, fashion artist Ženja Fokin and comedian Mart Juur.
 For the second season, Fokin was replaced by Kristjan Jõekalda.
-Popular entertainer Mart Sander is presenting the show.
+Entertainer Mart Sander is the presenter of the show.

 Series overview

 Season 1

 The first season was announced on 7 February 2020 and started airing on 15 March 2020 and concluded on 3 May 2020.
 It featured 10 celebrities from the field of entertainment, music, film and theatre, journalism and politics and was won by Stefan Airapetjan.